getodk/docs/cygwin.rst

 Python 3
 -------------------------------

-You need to install `Python 3 <https://www.python.org/downloads/>`_. `For instructions, see 'this video <https://www.youtube.com/watch?v=oHOiqFs_x8Y>`_.
+You need to install `Python 3 <https://www.python.org/downloads/>`_.For instructions, see `this video <https://www.youtube.com/watch?v=oHOiqFs_x8Y>`_.
 Make sure to select the option "Add python to the Path", otherwise you will need to add it manually.

 Install Cygwin
 -------------------------------